tessakruger/students-teachers/README.md

 For now, we don't have any data in the database, so `Student.first` will return `nil` and `Student.count` will return `0`.

 **Suggestion:** Use a dedicated tab in your Terminal to keep a pry session open.
-Note thought that if you make changes to your database or code, you'll want to restart the pry session.
+Note that if you make changes to your database or code, you'll want to restart the pry session.

 ### 3. Import sample students